imrafaelmerino/vertx-values/docs/README.md

 across the Event Bus has an associated [MessageCodec](https://vertx.io/docs/apidocs/io/vertx/core/eventbus/MessageCodec.html).
 A MessageCodec is where it's defined how to serialize and deserialize a message.
 A third method called _transform_ is also implemented in this class.
-When a verticle sends a message to the EB, Vertx intercepts that message and calls its codecs _transform_ method.
+When a verticle sends a message locally to the EB, Vertx intercepts that message and calls its codecs _transform_ method.

 Go to the source package [io.vertx.core.eventbus.impl.codecs](https://vertx.io/docs/apidocs/io/vertx/core/eventbus/impl/codecs/package-frame.html)